 The statement in the book that resonates most with me is on page 190, "I have lived with several Zen masters, all of them cats."
 While sometimes I find Tolle taking himself a bit too seriously, that line redeems a lot of mileage for me!
 One of those masters graces our home today (Ferocious Cabadocious) -- past masters include Tiger and the ineffible Dobson, sometimes fearsome sage of terrible wisdom.

-His best philosophic statement is on 15; "The philosopher Descartes believed he had found the most fundamental truth when he made his famous statement: "I think, therefore I am". he had in fact given expression to the most fundamental error: to equate thinking with Being, and identity with thinking."
+His best philosophic statement is on 15; "The philosopher Descartes believed he had found the most fundamental truth when he made his famous statement: "I think, therefore I am". he had in fact given expression to the most fundamental error: to equate thinking with Being, and identity the real YOU with your mere thoughts that have far less substance than passing clouds.

 If you are a "natural", after a "few times", the chatter will slow and you will EXPERIENCE that you are NOT YOUR MIND!!!
 You HAVE a mind, and a body, and emotions -- but they are not YOU.
 YOU are spirit ... or consciousness if you prefer.